Kurt Lehovec

-Kurt Lehovec (June 12, 1918 – February 17, 2012) was one of the pioneers of the integrated circuit.
+Kurt Lehovec (12 June 1918 – 17 February 2012) was a Czech-American physicist.
+He one of the pioneers of the integrated circuit.
 While also pioneering the photo-voltaic effect, light-emitting diodes and lithium batteries, he innovated the concept of p-n junction isolation used in every circuit element with a guard ring: a reverse-biased p-n junction surrounding the planar periphery of that element.
 This patent was assigned to Sprague Electric.

 Because Lehovec was under salary with Sprague, he was paid only one dollar for this invention.

-Lehovec is also credited with discovering fast ion conductivity.
+Lehovec is also credited with discovering fast ion conductivity, and the invention of colored LEDs.

+Biography

-Lehovec was born June 12, 1918 in Ledvice, in northern Bohemia, now part of the Czech Republic.
-He was educated there and went to the US in 1947 under the auspices of Operation Paperclip which allowed scientists and engineers to emigrate.
+Lehovec was born 12 June 1918, in Ledvice in northern Bohemia in Austria-Hungary (now part of the Czech Republic).
+He was educated there and went to the United States in 1947 under the auspices of Operation Paperclip which allowed scientists and engineers to emigrate.

 With Carl Accardo and Edward Jamgochian, he explained the first light-emitting diodes citing previous work by Oleg Losev.